sternmd/sternmd.github.io/roygbiv/readme.md

 Technologies used: HTML5/CSS3, Javascript, & jQuery.

-Installation/compatibility: Playable of Google Chrome.
-Best played in full screen.
+Installation/compatibility: Google Chrome.
+Best played in full-screen.

 ROYGBIV (pronounced [ROY-JEE-BIV]) is a color-matching puzzle game.
 The goal of the game is for a user to determine the brightest colored row in a moving stack of rows.
 ROYGBIV is a one-player game, but can be multiplayer (users take turns) with the purpose of a single user gaining the highest score.
 The player with the best colorvision wins!